Philipeano/ActorsGallery/README.md

 This is a back-end service which can be consumed by any web client that supports sending and receiving data in JSON format.
 This application is a work in progress.
 Consequently, certain features, particularly 'authentication', 'update' and 'delete' operations, will be available in the next version.

-- View the full API documentation [here](https://actorsgallery.azurewebsites.net/index.html)
+- View the API documentation [here](http://actorsgallery.herokuapp.com/index.html)
-- Access the hosted API [here](https://actorsgallery.azurewebsites.net/api).
+- Access the hosted API [here](http://actorsgallery.herokuapp.com/api).
 - Follow the project's progress via the [issue tracker](https://github.com/Philipeano/ActorsGallery/projects/1).